SIPhon Feature Readiness Matrix¶

 | Failed auth ban (auto-ban) | Production | security.failed_auth_ban |

 Per-source-IP auto-ban for toll-fraud scanners, fed by weighted failure signals so high-confidence abuse bans faster than a bare probe (strong_signal_weight, default 3, vs weight 1).
 Weight-1 (low-confidence): an auth challenge (401/407) not followed by a success; a non-ACK INVITE server-transaction timeout (RFC 3261 §17.2.1 Timer H); a failed/timed-out TLS/WSS/WS handshake.
-Strong-weight (high-confidence): present-but-invalid digest credentials or a forged/stale/replayed nonce (kept weight-1 over UDP, where the source is spoofable → reflected-ban-safe); non-SIP/unparseable bytes on a TCP/TLS stream (HTTP probe, TLS record on the plaintext port, binary garbage, over-long header block — never an incomplete-but-plausible frame, empty connection, or CRLF keepalive); a scanner_block User-Agent hit over a connection-oriented transport (UDP scanner UAs are dropped, not banned).
+Strong-weight (high-confidence): present-but-invalid digest credentials or a forged/stale/replayed nonce (kept weight-1 over UDP, where the source is spoofable → reflected-ban-safe); non-SIP bytes on a TCP/TLS stream, decided from the connection's first line before the SIP framer sees it (a complete HTTP probe such as a /phpinfo.php scan, an upgrade request on a listener that is not half of a tls+wss mux, a TLS record on the plaintext port, binary garbage, over-long header block — never an incomplete-but-plausible frame, a connect-and-close L4 health check, or a CRLF keepalive); a scanner_block User-Agent hit over a connection-oriented transport (UDP scanner UAs are dropped, not banned).
 A successful auth resets the source's count, so a legit challenge→succeed (or stale-nonce retry) client never accumulates. threshold weighted failures within window_secs → ban for ban_duration_secs (default 10 / 600 / 3600). trusted_cidrs are exempt (own infra: BGCF/trunks/monitoring/health-check LBs) — client-transaction (relay-target) timeouts are also deliberately not counted, so a non-answering trunk is never banned.
 Enforced at accept/recv on every transport via TransportAcl::is_allowed (dropped before any SIP parsing).
 Process-global store (crate::security::AutoBanStore, opt-in), lazy ban-expiry + 60s prune.
 Metrics: siphon_banned_ips, siphon_auth_failures_total, siphon_credential_failures_total, siphon_handshake_failures_total, siphon_malformed_messages_total.
-Unit-tested (security::tests, transport::tcp::tests) |
+Unit-tested (security::tests, transport::tcp::tests, transport::stream::tests) plus end-to-end over a real loopback listener (an HTTP probe is closed and never dispatched; SIP in the same first segment still is) |

 | APIBan integration | Production | security.apiban |